pconrad/ucsb-cs-jekyll-theme-try2/_lab/proj01_mentors.md

 # Step 4: Create a repo under [ucsb-cs56-webapps](https://github.com/ucsb-cs56-webapps) for your team

-Create a repo called `ucsb-cs56-project-name` where `project-name` is the name your team chooses for its project.
+Under the [ucsb-cs56-webapps](https://github.com/ucsb-cs56-webapps)  organization, create a repo called `ucsb-cs56-project-name` where `project-name` is the name your team chooses for its project.

+If you are unable to do so because you are not an owner, consult someone that is already an owner (e.g. a TA, instructor, or even a fellow mentor).